Random subcomplexes and Betti numbers of random edge ideals: Further thoughts and open questions

 In this paper our primary method for generating random monomial ideals involved the Erd\H{o}s--R\'enyi model of random graphs $G(n,p)$ where $p = n^{-\alpha}$ with $1/(d+1) < \alpha < 1/d$.
 As we discussed earlier, one reason for this is that the clique number of $G \sim G(n, p)$ in this regime is bounded in terms of $\alpha$ so the resulting ring $R/I_G$ has bounded Krull dimension.

 On the other hand one could also consider $R/I_G$ for other values of $p$.
 We note that for $p$ itself a constant it is not hard to see that the Krull dimension of $R/I_G$ is order $\Theta(\log n)$ and the regularity can be bounded below by $\Omega(\log n)$.
-Interestingly however, Theorem 3.1.1 of Greg Malen's Ph.D. thesis \cite{MalenThesis} proves that for $p$ constant, integer homology of $\Delta \sim \Delta(n, p)$ is nonvanishing in more than one dimension.
+Interestingly however, Theorem 3.1.1 of Greg Malen's Ph.D. thesis \cite{Malen} proves that for $p$ constant, integer homology of $\Delta \sim \Delta(n, p)$ is nonvanishing in more than one dimension.
 In particular, he shows that integer homology is nonvanishing in $\Theta(\log \log n)$ many dimensions.
 This implies that, unlike the sparse regime we consider here, $R/I_G$ will have more than one extremal Betti number when $G \sim G(n, p)$ and $p$ is a constant.
 In addition, the regime $p = 1 - \lambda/n$ for $\lambda$ constant is considered in \cite{BanYog}, where they establish results about the regularity of $R/I_G$ and prove it is order $\Theta(n)$.

 One question in particular that would be interesting to consider is whether or not there exists a choice of $p$ so that with high probability $G \sim G(n, p)$ has regularity strictly larger than the bound given by the maximum dimension of nonvanishing homology of $\Delta(G)$.
+In \cite{EngOrl} Engstr\"om and Orlich study edge ideals of random \emph{unlabeled} graphs and establish results regarding their regularity in terms of vanishing of what they call \emph{parabolic} Betti numbers.